 - 225 ml / 1 cup minus 1 tablespoon cold water

 - 1 1/2 tablespoons / 22.5 ml apple cider vinegar

 Note 1: Ultrafine or superfine sugar is also referred to as baker's sugar.
 If you cannot find it, you can make your own by putting some regular granulated sugar in a food processor or blender and letting it run until the sugar is finely ground.

 Note 2: The less gluten (as indicated by % protein) in the flour, the better (I like to use Perfect Pastry blend by King Arthur Flour).
 Do not use bread flour.

-[If you don't have a food processor: Whisk together sugar, flours and salt in a bowl.
+[If you don't have a food processor: Whisk together sugar, flours (2nd through 5th ingredient above) and salt in a bowl.
 Rub or cut the butter into the sugar and flour mixture until it has the consistency of coarse crumbs.
 You can do this in the bowl or on your work surface, using your fingertips or an implement of choice.]

-Make a well in the center of the mounded flour and butter mixture and pour the egg and vanilla extract into it.
+Make a well in the center of the mounded flour and butter mixture and pour the egg and zest into it.
 Use a fork to incorporate the liquid into the solid ingredients, then use your fingertips.

 Knead lightly just until the dough comes together into a ball.
 Use some all-purpose flour as needed to flour your hands to prevent excessive sticking.